Why We Oppose Question 6 (2026)

 My family comes from the wild West: Missouri, Idaho, Utah.

 I recently learned that my great-grandmother was raised in a brothel in Idaho, run by her own mother.
 My great-grandfather, Samuel Gravitt, feared for her safety.
-He rescued her, and they fled to Ogden, Utah, to elope.
+They were both minors, and he rescued her, and they fled to Ogden, Utah, to elope.

 When they stood before a judge who was to marry them, he looked at them and said: